English (ENGL) 341

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

-All other materials (Student Manual, Course Manual, Supplementary Materials) can be found online.
+All other materials, including a Course Information, Study Guide, and Supplementary Materials, can be found online.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.